zalandoresearch/SWARM/README.md

                         update interval to generate trace and sample plots (in minutes)
   -lr LR                learning rate
-  -no_cuda              dont use CUDA even if it is availabe -name NAME            you can provide a model name that will be parsed into
+  -no_cuda              dont use CUDA even if it is available -name NAME            you can provide a model name that will be parsed into
-                        cmd line optopns
+                        cmd line options
   -dry_run              just print out the model name and exit -to_stdout            log all output to stdout instead of modelname/log -bt_horizon BT_HORIZON
                         backtracking horizon
-  -bt_alpha BT_ALPHA    backtracking learning rate discount factor -cond                 do class conditional modelling -resume RESUME        resume model from modelname/best.pkl -learn_loc LEARN_LOC
+  -bt_alpha BT_ALPHA    backtracking learning rate discount factor -cond                 do class conditional modeling -resume RESUME        resume model from modelname/best.pkl -learn_loc LEARN_LOC
 ```